 Some computers come with a built-in SD card reader.
 What happens if you have a different kind of card, like my CF Cards or an XQD card?
 Well, you get to buy yet another accessory.
 There are tons of these on the market, and which one you get depends upon the type of cards you need to read.

-I recommend looking for a card reader that works with USB 3.0 or USB C to get the best possible transfer rate, depending upon which port you have on your computer.
-Even if you have an older computer that still runs USB 2.0 ports, I'd still recommend the USB 3.0 card reader.
-One day you'll upgrade that computer to something with a faster port.
+I recommend looking for a card reader that works with USB 3.0 or USB C to get the best possible transfer rate, depending on which port you have on your computer.
+Even if you have an older computer that runs USB 2.0 ports, I’d recommend the USB 3.0 card reader.
+One day you’ll upgrade that computer to something with a faster port.

 Remember, look for both speed and compatibility with your cards.
-My first memory card reader worked on FireWire, because that was the fastest transfer bus at the time.
+My first memory card reader worked on FireWire, because that was the fastest transfer bus.
 You may eventually need to upgrade as technology improves, but those changes of often years apart.
-I've used the same card reader for several years and it just keeps working.
+I’ve used the same card reader for several years, and it keeps working.

 5: Small Flashlight